OpenMoonRay/openmoonray-docs/docs/moonray/maps/ToonMap.md

   default: 0.0

-  In most cases, the shader would trace an outline of a model well when this threshold is zero.
+  <p>In most cases, the shader would trace an outline of a model well when this threshold is zero.<\p>

   </p>